IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The feedback from the receiver is assumed to consist of the following elements:

-* The wall-clock timestamp corresponding to the received data unit with the highest sequence number.
+* The receiver wall-clock timestamp corresponding to the reception time of the data unit with the highest sequence number.

 * data_units_acked: A list of received data units' sequence numbers.